pgexperts/flexible-freeze/README.md

 Notes:

 The minutes time limit is normally only enforced at the start of vacuuming each table, allowing vacuums to continue past the end of the time window.
-If you set --enforce-time, however, it uses statement_timeout to terminate a running vacuum at the end of the time window (plus 30 seconds grace period).
+If you set `--enforce-time`, however, it uses statement_timeout to terminate a running vacuum at the end of the time window (plus 30 seconds grace period).

+If you do not specify a `--enforce_time`, `flexible_freeze` will issue a `SET statement_timeout = 0` statement before each operation to avoid cancellation by a system- or role-wide `statement_timeout` value.

-Normally flexible_freeze.py does VACUUM FREEZE, starting with the tables with the oldest transaction IDs.
-If you set --vacuum, though, it will instead do VACUUM ANALYZE, starting with the tables with the most dead rows.
+Normally flexible_freeze.py does VACUUM FREEZE ANALYZE, starting with the tables with the oldest transaction IDs.
+If you set `--no-freeze`, though, it will instead do VACUUM ANALYZE, starting with the tables with the most dead rows.
 If you are doing both, do the FREEZE first.

+You can specify `--no-analyze` to skip the ANALYZE step.

 The database user supplied is expected to have permissions on all tables (e.g. a superuser).
-If they do not, flexible freeze will error out.
+If they do not, `flexible_freeze` will error out.

-Currently, flexible_freeze will not respond to a CTRL-C until the current vacuum is done.
-If you need to halt flexible_freeze before then, we recommend using pg_cancel_backend() from the Postgres command line.
+Currently, `flexible_freeze` will not respond to a CTRL-C until the current vacuum is done.
+If you need to halt `flexible_freeze` before then, we recommend using pg_cancel_backend() from the Postgres command line.
 This will cause flexible_freeze to error out and exit.